adrienjoly/adrienjoly.github.io/README.md

 I was lucky enough to discover my passions at a very young age: when I was 6, my father got a PC (a 386 with a 16 MHz CPU and 2 MB of RAM) at home and let me play with it, and I started taking drum lessons at the same time.
 As a child, I enjoyed spending time alone (in my bubble) or in very small groups of close friends, tidying up my bedroom to perfection and learning how to make cool stuff on my father's computer.

 As a teenager, I was excited about finally being able to leave high school and putting more focus on developing my career in computer science.
-I had initially planned to quickly get a Bachelor's degree and then start looking for a job as software developer, but ended up studying much longer.
-I became an engineer, and then got a PhD, just because I though that doing a thesis was the best way for me to innovate and "change the world".
+I had initially planned to quickly get a Bachelor's degree and then start looking for a job as a software developer, but ended up studying much longer.
+I became an engineer, and then got a PhD, just because I believed that doing a thesis was the best way for me to innovate and "change the world".
 Once settled in Paris, I discovered that what I actually wanted was to join a start-up company, and maybe someday start my own.

-Today, I share my time between many activities: leading a software development team at Algolia, teaching software in several schools, performing music with my band "Harissa", and developing several side-projects (mostly related to software and/or music) on my own.
+Today, I share my time between many activities: leading a software development team at Algolia, teaching software engineering in several schools, performing music with my band "Harissa", and developing several side-projects (mostly related to software and/or music) on my own.

 ### Random facts